gladstone28/QSLN_Academy/README.md

 This was a codecademy Project titled Colmar Academy.
-Lessons learned was used to create thi website titled QSLN Academy.
-A previous repository was don in the name of Colmar Academy and pushed to Github.
+Lessons learned was used to create this website titled QSLN Academy.
+A previous repository was done in the name of Colmar Academy and pushed to Github.
-I need to decide if I will keep Colmar Academy for learning purposes but I have decided to push forward to comple QSLN Academy
+I need to decide if I will keep Colmar Academy for learning purposes but I have decided to push forward to complete QSLN Academy.

 Note that only a design was provided by Codecademy and so it required that the student